 Pretty much ever since they legally (and secretly) tied the knot in a Manhattan courthouse, Justin Bieber and Hailey Baldwin have been planning their big Christian wedding ceremony.
 But with each passing day, it seems less and less likely that this party will happen in the near future, as they initially intended, leaving us wondering: Will they ever get married?

 While Baldwin and Bieber “realized that they actually felt like husband and wife without having a religious ceremony,” a source told People after the couple’s September marriage (which did not involve a prenup), insiders told “Page Six” in January that the young lovebirds were still going through with the big celebration.
-Per the most recent report though, they’re now putting the event on hold.
+However, reports then followed that the ceremony was put on hold – or wait, was it?
 Below, here’s everything we know about the future wedding ceremony.

 When is the ceremony?

 No one really knows!
 In mid-January, “Page Six” and TMZ reported that the couple’s wedding would take place over the weekend of March 1, which just so happened to be Bieber’s 25th birthday.
 This all made sense, as a source told TMZ that Bieber aspires to be married before turning the ripe age of 25.